kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 ### Next steps
 - Publish the anatomical framework on Github
-- Analyse the Perplexity responses in detail across various parameters
+- Analyse and review Perplexity's responses in detail across various parameters
-- Once the whole process is finalised, repeat across other LLMs and report findings.
+- Once the whole process is finalised and reported structurally, repeat the same across other LLMs to compare results.

 ---